oVirt/ovirt-site/source/feature/frontendrefactor.html.md

 Our current implementation uses GWT-RPC to do communication between the client and the server.
 In the future we are planning on moving to a REST based communication architecture.
 There are significant differences between REST and GWT-RPC and the new design needs to take those into account so we can easily swap out GWT-RPC for REST.
 I found a library that should make this easy for us [RestyGWT](http://restygwt.fusesource.org/) (Apache License version 2.0).
 This should allow us to keep almost the same programming model, but use REST instead.

+Another possible approach is to create a javascript sdk for the REST api, and the use GWT JNI to call the methods of the javascript SDK.

 ##### Dataflow example

 [1] Caller calls one of the existing operations like RunQuery.
 RunQuery calls enQueue operation with the appropriate parameters for the request.